Astaroth368/NitrAuto/ReadMe.md

 # NitrAuto

 NitrAuto is a basic task scheduler designed for Nitrado hosted ARK Survival Ascended servers.
-At the time of writing this, Nitrado's dashboard is able to schedule server restarts, but it only gives online players a 5 second warning and has no option to force save the game or destroy wild dinos, resulting in short roll backs and frustraited players.
+At the time of writing this, Nitrado's dashboard is able to schedule server restarts, but it only gives online players a 5 second warning and has no option to force save the game or destroy wild dinos, resulting in short roll backs and frustrated players.

 # Features
 - Scheduled server restarts (Nitrado servers only)